What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Discussions and Future Directions

 \section{Discussions and Future Directions}

-In Section \ref{sec:tasks_datasets}, we have discussed 22 tasks that address traffic anomalies and 13 tasks that analyze normal but closely relevant scene contents.
-For 30 tasks, we analyze their corresponding datasets, with 42 datasets on anomalies and 31 on pertinent elements.
-In the following, we present further results of the statistical analysis on various aspects, followed by insights into existing issues and possible directions.
-To avoid redundancy, we will not duplicate the analysis of each individual dataset that has been elaborated before.
+In Section \ref{sec:tasks_datasets}, we discuss 22 tasks that address traffic anomalies and 18 tasks that analyze pertinent entities.
+Across 34 tasks, we further examine the associated datasets, with 42 datasets on anomalies and 36 on pertinent entities.
+We conduct a dataset-by-dataset analysis of 78 perception datasets, examining their core properties, including sensor configurations, label design, visualization practices, and annotation quality (e.g., inconsistencies and omissions), as well as the implications for downstream learning, evaluation, generalization, and deployment.
+Building on these observations, we synthesize the findings through statistical summaries and a structured discussion of recurring patterns, underlying causes, practical implications, and future research directions.
+To avoid redundancy, we will not duplicate the elaboration of each individual dataset.